Another Timbre TimHarrisonbre

 Why the title ‘Do Nothing’?

-I almost covered this in the preceding answer.
+This connects to the preceding answer.
 The main reason I wanted to call the album ‘Do Nothing’, which is also the title of the first piece, is simply because ‘do nothing’ is a kind of personal motto that I arrived at during last year, the year I recorded this music.
 This idea of ‘Do Nothing’ was very present to me when I was composing the pieces.
 It’s not that I explicitly wanted to do something based upon the idea, but I knew from the beginning that I would call this work something like this.
 I didn’t deliberately compose the pieces to respond to this idea, nor did I conceptualise the idea to convert it into some kind of composition parameter.
 It was just there, and I find - though I don’t know if it is perceptible or not - that it has a resonance in the music on this album.
 Also I discovered later, when the composition was in a more advanced state, that ‘do nothing’ could refer to the moments where, between two actions, I stay quiet and let the sound live.
 It’s about what happens in between, and in this case the way I found to make that life come out was by doing nothing.
 So in the end I could see clearly that this idea of ‘do nothing’ and the music that I made were coherent together, they both came from the same place.